rayshift/translatefgo/README.md

 This application translates cutscenes in Fate/Grand Order JP into a variety of different languages.
 It features real time machine translation of the most recent event using [DeepL](https://www.deepl.com/).
 Older content uses the official translation from the North American region.
 Teams of translators are working on manual translations in various different languages.

-#### IMPORTANT: This app is incompatible with Android 11.
+#### IMPORTANT: This app is currently incompatible with Android 11.
 Do not upgrade your device if you wish to continue to use translations.
-No support for Android 11 is planned.
+A workaround is in development expected to release in the next few months.

 **New (4th January):** All remaining Japanese text is now translated, and Atlantis and Olympus are now available for non-patreons.